 Elvin started his career as a communications professional, after earning his BA from The College of New Jersey and attending the Annenberg School for Communications at the University of Pennsylvania, working in the internet services industry.
 He first worked as an on-line community manager and producer of content for college orientated Websites owned by Marketsource, Inc., which were later purchased by Delia*s, Inc. Elvin was recruited to join Jupiter Communications in New York City in 2000 as a lead producer/web project manager to help launch B-to-B industry websites that leveraged repurposed company research and analysis for industry sectors.

-Elvin has been an active volunteer and member of the International Association of Business Communicators (IABC) since 2005.
+Elvin was a volunteer and member of the International Association of Business Communicators (IABC).
 He has served as chairman of the IABC/Heritage Region, which represents more than 2700 members and 20 chapters in 17 states and Washington, DC.
 He has held several board positions both at the local chapter level and at the regional level, including chapter president of IABC/ New Jersey from 2008-2009.

 In the fall of 2017, Elvin was recognized as a “Democratic Rising Star” by the Mercer County Democratic Committee.
 In the summer of 2016, Elvin was asked by Rep. Bonnie Watson-Coleman (D-NJ 12) to represent the district at a special roundtable session regarding national LGBT polices hosted by the chairman of the House Democratic Caucus, Rep. Xavier Becerra (D-CA 34), and the Congressional LGBT Equality Caucus.
 In November 2016, Elvin was honored by the Trenton Democrats with the Unsung Hero Award.

 Elvin, a native of Trenton, New Jersey, serves as deputy political director of the Trenton Municipal Democratic Committee, and is the Democratic Committeeman for Trenton’s East Ward, District 5.
 Elvin is a founding member and vice chair of the Mercer County LGBT Democratic Caucus.
-He is also a member of the Executive Board of the Mercer County Democratic Committee, serving as Sergeant-At-Arms.
+He is also a member of the Executive Board of the Mercer County Democratic Committee.

 In 2018, Elvin Montero ran for Council-At-Large in the City of Trenton.
 He was unsuccessful in that bid but continues to serve as an advocate for the city and its citizens.
 He is currently an advisor to the mayor of Trenton and served as co-chair of Mayor Reed Gusciora’s Transition Team.
 Elvin Montero is a member of the Board of Directors of both the Capital City Redevelopment Corporation and The Passage Theatre in Trenton; he also is a member of the Columbia Care New Jersey Advisory Board.